Wyoming Area School District

-The Wyoming Area School District is a midsized, suburban, public school district located in northeastern Luzerne County and southeastern Wyoming County, Pennsylvania.
-It is situated midway between Wilkes-Barre and Scranton (USA).
-The District is one of the 500 public school districts of Pennsylvania.
-Wyoming Area School District is composed of six municipalities: West Pittston, Exeter, Wyoming, West Wyoming, Harding and Falls Township, covering approximately 26 sqmi primarily in Luzerne County.
+The Wyoming Area School District is a midsized, suburban, public school district that is located in northeastern Luzerne County and southeastern Wyoming County, Pennsylvania.
+It is situated midway between Wilkes-Barre and Scranton.

+One of the 500 public school districts of Pennsylvania, this district is composed of six municipalities: West Pittston, Exeter, Wyoming, West Wyoming, Harding and Falls Township, covering approximately 26 sqmi primarily in Luzerne County.
 According to 2000 federal census data, it served a resident population of 20,386.
-The 2010 federal census data, reported a decline of the District's resident population to 19,386 people.
-In 2009, Wyoming Area School District residents' per capita income was $18,034, while the median family income was $43,321.
-In the Commonwealth of Pennsylvania, the median family income was $49,501 and the United States median family income was $49,445, in 2010.
-By 2013, the median household income in the United States rose to $52,100.

-Wyoming Area School District operates four schools from grades K-12 consisting of the Secondary Center (Grades 7-12) in Exeter, the Tenth Street Elementary School (Grades 1-3) in Wyoming, the John F. Kennedy Elementary School (Kindergarten/Head Start) in Exeter, and the Montgomery Avenue Elementary School (Grades 4-6) in West Pittson.
+The Wyoming Area School District operates four schools from grades K-12 consisting of the Secondary Center (Grades 7–12) in Exeter, the Tenth Street Elementary School (Grades 1–3) in Wyoming, the John F. Kennedy Elementary School (Kindergarten/Head Start) in Exeter, and the Montgomery Avenue Elementary School (Grades 4–6) in West Pittson.
 Wyoming Area offers a full-day kindergarten.

 History

 In 1966, the school districts of West Pittston, Exeter, Wyoming, and West Wyoming were merged to create the Wyoming Area School District.